fhir-fi/finnish-scheduling/README.md

 We'll be hosting weekly office hours meetings.
 Each Thursday at 16.00 - 16.55.

-Add the recurring meeting to your own calenda from the [https://calendar.app.google/cor5GG6yL4S3rAvq7](calendar invitation)!
+Add the recurring meeting to your own calendar from the [https://calendar.app.google/cor5GG6yL4S3rAvq7](calendar invitation)!

 Please feel free to join and discuss topics that are important to you.